thebetioplane/osuReplayEditorV3_SRC/README.md

 # osuReplayEditorV3 Source Code Release

 # Instructions on how to use or download this software found [HERE](https://github.com/thebetioplane/osuReplayEditorV3)

-Instructions on how to use or download this software found [HERE](https://github.com/thebetioplane/osuReplayEditorV3)
-* Instructions on how to use or download this software found [HERE](https://github.com/thebetioplane/osuReplayEditorV3)
+Instructions on how to use or download this software found [HERE](https://github.com/thebetioplane/osuReplayEditorV3).

-Behold the shitstorm.

 # How to build

-Use Visual Studio 2019.
+Use Visual Studio 2022.
 Select CPU to be x64, do not use "Any CPU" or "x86".
 Once built you will need to place bass.dll and bass_fx.dll in the Debug or Release directory (wherever you are running the exe from).

 # How to code